wojta/hello-kotlin-multiplatform/README.md

 ## Structure
 * ``hello_android`` - version for Android runtime
 * ``hello_java`` - version for Java runtime
+* ``hello_ikvm`` - version for IKVM - .NET runtime
 * ``hello_js`` - version for JavaScript (web browser) runtime
 * ``hello_shared`` - shared Kotlin code (calculating prime numbers)
 * ``web`` - demo web page for JavaScript version

 ## How it works?
-Currently it's done by terrible hack in [hello_shared/build.gradle](hello_shared/build.gradle).
-We need different build process in ``hello_shared`` module.
-It's determined by name of the task that was started.
-I would be happy, if anyone can suggest a better solution.
+Currently it's done by using sourcefiles from `hello_shared` module.
+In older versions, it was done by terrible hack and this approach is much simpler.

+Unfortunately `hello_js` module has still some issues with dependency recognition in IntelliJ, also it requires compile dependency, so the `hello_shared` module gets compiled twice.
+I hope that there would be some change in `kotlin2js` plugin to allow properly include other source files.

 ## Building and running the demo
 It was checked only under Linux Mint, probably there won't be any problems with most Unix-like environments.